Best Email to Notion Tools in 2026 (Complete Comparison)

 3. NotionSender

-NotionSender is unique in that it supports both directions: saving emails to Notion and sending emails from Notion.
-If you need a two-way email-Notion bridge, it's the only option.
+NotionSender is the only tool in this list that supports two-way email-Notion integration — saving emails to Notion and sending emails from Notion.

 Best for: Users who need to both save and send emails from Notion.